Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/typescript-how-to-use-enums.md

 // 120
 ```

-It is possible, but I personally never had a good use-case for it.
+It is possible, but I never had a good use case for it.

 Then we get to string values, which is a standard option.
 We want to have an enum that can be a specific string.